 The Victoria Cross is the highest award for bravery which can be given to British and Commonwealth soldiers.
 Since Queen Victoria introduced the medal it has been granted to only 1,355 individuals.

 628 VCs were awarded in World War One, a quarter posthumously.
 Recipients include a 16-year-old sailor and a Canadian flying ace.
 All of their stories are inspiring tales of courage in the face of the enemy.

 Here are 10 Victoria Cross winners of World War One:

 1. Lieutenant Albert Ball

 From 25 April to 6 May 1917, Lieutenant Albert Ball of the Royal Flying Corps engaged in 26 different aerial combats.
-Ball was, at the time of his death, Britain’s top flying ace with 44 victories.
-During his final 26 battles he destroyed eleven hostile aeroplanes, often flying alone against five or six German planes.
+Ball was, at the time of his death, Britain’s top flying ace with 44 confirmed and 25 unconfirmed kills.
+During his final 26 battles he destroyed 11 hostile aeroplanes, often flying alone against five or six German planes.

-Finally, on 7 May 1917, Ball led an attack on the squadron commanded by Lother von Richthofen, the Red Baron’s younger brother.
+Finally, on 7 May 1917, Ball led an attack on the squadron commanded by Lother von Richthofen, the Red Baron’s younger brother, near Annoeullin in northern France.
 Ball was shot down and died during the struggle, and was posthumously awarded the Victoria Cross.

 2. Boy Seaman Jack Cornwell

 Boy Seaman First Class Jack Cornwell was the youngest man to be awarded the Victoria Cross in the First World War.
 On 31 May 1916, during the Battle of Jutland, Cornwell was serving as a sight-setter on a gun aboard the HMS Chester.